uber-archive/Bug-Bounty-Page/README.md

 * Entering the Uber offices, throwing crisps everywhere, unleashing a bunch of hungry racoons, and hijacking an abandoned terminal on an unlocked workstation while staff are distracted.

 ## Out-of-scope Properties
+* uber.onelogin.com
+  * OneLogin runs their own bug bounty program and any vulnerabilities for OneLogin should be reported to them.
 * \*.dev.uber.com
 * \*.dev.uberinternal.com
 * \*.et.uber.com - The underlying software here is exacttarget which Uber does not have control over.